ComputationalIntelligenceGroup/neurostrr/README.md

 The goal of `neurostr` is to to provide an R interface to the NeuroSTR C++ library.

 ## Installing
-The package has only been tested on Ubuntu.
+The package has only been tested on Ubuntu 16.04.
 It requires C++ 14.

 Install the package with:
 ```r